 A cedar fence can last anywhere from 20 to 25 years when properly maintained.
 But you have to actually do the work!
 If you don’t stay up on your maintenance, cedar fences, like any wood, will deteriorate.
 If you attempt to DIY your cedar fence, you may encounter issues sooner than if you go with a professional installation.
-A professional fencing company will ensure you are getting the best quality cedar, and that each plank is installed properly to avoid unnecessary damage.
+A professional fencing company will ensure you are getting the best quality cedar and that they install each plank correctly to avoid unnecessary damage.

-Even though cedar is more durable than many kinds of wood, pressure-treated pine actually has a stronger resistance to soil.
+Even though cedar is more durable than many kinds of wood, pressure-treated pine has a stronger soil resistance.
 For this reason, many people choose pine for fence posts and cedar for the fence panels.
-This can seem confusing, because above ground, cedar is very rot-resistant, but in soil, it is highly susceptible to rot, since it is not chemically treated.
+This can seem confusing because above-ground cedar is very rot-resistant, but in soil, it is highly susceptible to rot since it is not chemically treated.

 Like any wood fence, weathering may lead to ongoing maintenance needs.
-Even without bigger issues like rot, this can still include broken boards as wood is weaker than metal or vinyl.
+Even without more significant issues like rot, this can still include broken boards, as wood is weaker than metal or vinyl.

 Today the rising cost of redwood and an overall increase in lumber prices have made homeowners consider other manufactured products to replace the traditional wood fence.
 And as wood fences go, cedar is one of the more expensive wood types.